2ez4ai/2ez4ai.github.io/_posts/2021-01-11-soft_q_learning.md

 Figure 1.
 Policies based on the value of Q function. (a) Unimodal policy. (b) Multimodal policy.
   </p>
 </center>
-With the those definitions, we have proposed the solution for the problems mentioned in the motivation: continuous function for continuous states and actions space; the trajectory-wise optimization defined by the objective function; and Boltzmann distribution to represent the optimal policy.
+With those definitions, we have proposed the solutions to the problems mentioned in the motivation: continuous function for continuous states and actions space; the trajectory-wise optimization defined by the objective function $(3)$; and Boltzmann distribution to represent the optimal policy.
 To ensure things work, we need theoretical analyses and feasible update rules.

 # 3. Theorem Analyses

-We now discuss the related theorem guarantee.
+We now discuss the related theoretical guarantee.
 The first theorem shows us the optimality:

 **Theorem 1**: The optimal policy for equation (3) is given by